 This active stratovolcano last erupted in January 2018.
 Thankfully, people that live near the volcano were quickly evacuated and nobody was hurt.

-Where is the best place to view Mount Mayon?
-Philippines 2-week itinerary
+Philippines 2 week itinerary — the best place to view Mount Mayon

 For uninterrupted views of the volcano, I recommend heading to Ligñon Hill Nature Park.
 It’s a viewing point where you can capture clear shots of the entire volcano.